TulipaEnergy/NearOptimalAlternatives.jl/docs/src/concepts.md

 Modelling-to-generate-alternatives (MGA) is a technique to find alternative solutions to an optimisation problem that are as different as possible from the optimal solution, introduced by Brill Jr et al. [^brill].
 Their approach consists of a Hop-Skip-Jump MGA method and works as follows.
 First, an initial solution is found using any optimisation method.
 Next, an amount of slack specified by the user is added to the objective function.
 Then, this objective function is encoded as a constraint and a new objective function that minimises the weighted sum of decision variables that appeared in previous solutions.
 This process is iterated as long as changes in the solutions are visible.

+[^brill]: E. D. Brill Jr, S.-Y. Chang, and L. D. Hopkins, “Modeling to generate alternatives: The hsj approach and an illustration using a problem in land use planning,” Management Science, vol. 28, no. 3, pp. 221–235, 1982.

 For problems with non-binary variables the corresponding MGA problem can be formulated as follows.
 Given the optimal solution $x^*$ to an optimisation problem with constraints $Ax \leq b, x \geq 0$ and objective $c^{\top}x$, we solve the following problem

 $$